 The strange thing has been our long-standing fear, denial, and primitive ignorance for which there has never been an adequate excuse.
 Even Judaism recognises six genders.
 So why was this simple social manifestation, this rather beautiful and captivating tribute to the mystery of the human spirit, ever thought worth crushing?

-Now our social rigidity has led to a backlash, in which a fairly ordinary progressive social corrective – progressive like the recognition of full gay rights – has been subsumed by a more corrosive tendency, which is the zealotry of a violent, unforgiving, rigid, lynch-mob infused, self-purified and self-appointed posse of Puritans who shriek and howl like Herbie in full battle mode when anybody dares question the increasingly imposed orthodoxy of their views.
+Now our social rigidity, our ghastly residual Victorianism – the fag-ends of a stitched up age –has led to a backlash, in which a fairly ordinary progressive social corrective – progressive like the recognition of full gay rights – has been subsumed by a more corrosive tendency, which is the zealotry of a violent, unforgiving, rigid, lynch-mob infused, self-purified and self-appointed posse of Puritans who shriek and howl like Herbie in full battle mode when anybody dares question the increasingly imposed orthodoxy of their views.

 Like all ideologies, it is a short step from theory, to brassbound orthodoxy, to a newly empowered elite who view any deviation from their unbending views, or dissent, as a betrayal of the revolution that must be immediately and violently extinguished and, of course, an implicit threat to their positions.
 No student of fascism, of totalitarianism, of Shakespearean descriptors of lust for power, is blind to this.